What is the Difference Between Mantrailing And Tracking Dogs?

 Tracking as a Dog Sport

-Tracking occurs when a dog follows the ground disturbance made by the footsteps of a person.
+Tracking occurs when a dog follows the ground disturbance made by the footsteps of a person, along with the scent left by the person as well.
 This is usually the owner but it can be anyone because the dog is not specifically searching for the person but rather the ground disturbance.
-The dog might also be looking for articles that have been left on the track.
+The dog might also be looking for articles that have been left on the track as well, which are handed by the track layer.
+This is a different article to the scent article used in mantrailing.

 You can do tracking on your own as you just need land to be able to pace the track out and let it age.